 Current CV as of November 2022

 LEIGHA LYNCH, PH.D.

-Dr. Lynch studies the morphological and genetic evolution of living and extinct carnivorans to determine how these unique species have adapted to their dynamic environments.
+Dr. Lynch is an Assistant Professor at Midwestern University.
+She teaches human gross anatomy and studies the morphological and genetic evolution of living and extinct carnivorans to determine how these unique species have adapted to their dynamic environments.

 CATHERINE EARLY, PH.D.

 Dr. Early is the Barbara Brown Chair of Ornithology at the Science Museum of Minnesota.
 She studies the correlation between neuroanatomy and behavior in extinct vertebrate animals.
 She is also involved in diceCT technique development.

 PAUL GIGNAC, PD